Citizens Television

-Citizens Television (CTV) is a Public, educational, and government access (PEG) cable TV network based in Hamden, New Haven, and West Haven, Connecticut.
-Founded in 1991, the network consists of three separate channels seen in New Haven, Hamden, and West Haven.
+Citizens Television (CTV) is a public, educational, and government access (PEG) cable TV network based in Hamden, New Haven, and West Haven, Connecticut.
+Founded in 1991, the network consists of three separate channels available in New Haven, Hamden, and West Haven.
 According to its website, Citizens Television "exists only because of the First Amendment to the U.S. Constitution.
 We protect it, and it protects us.
 All of us!"
 The station's stated purpose is to encourage its viewers to exercise their legal right to freedom of speech and freedom of expression through CTV.
 The station is financially supported by viewer donations.

 History

-In 2013, after a decade in suburban Hamden, CTV moved back to the center city where its original offices had been located; it is now located at 843 State St.
+In 2013, after a decade in suburban Hamden, CTV moved back to the city center where its original offices had been located.
+It is now located at 843 State St.

 Channels

 Citizens Television is broadcast on three specialty Public, educational, and government access cable TV channels, each used for a specific purpose.
 They include: